JesseEmond/theoretical/merge/README.md

 ys_start = next(i for i in range(1, len(A)) if A[i-1] > A[i])  # O(N)
 ```

+*Notes: perhaps there is a smarter way to find the pivot point here in O(lg N),
+but since O(N) still satisfies our overall complexity goal we'll leave it
+as-is.*

 If we never find one, well the array is already sorted, we can exit already.

 Then delimiters of start and length of `xs` and `ys` are easy to deduce: